-Savings from loanDepot’s HARP refinancing program average $355 per month.
+Savings from loanDepot’s HARP refinancing program average $300-$400 or more per month.
 This program allows homeowners to refinance their loans with no equity or private mortgage insurance.
 In addition, there is no credit minimum required to take out loans through the HARP.

 loanDepot provides borrowers with these types of FHA home construction loans that include the cost of the home as well as the funds to cover renovations. loanDepot holds the funding in an escrow account that can be released to pay construction staff once home renovation landmarks have been made.

 Borrowers of 203k loans have the opportunity to pay only 3.5 percent down on their home, making it a viable option for those who cannot typically afford to put 20 percent down.

 loanDepot Mortgage Customer Experience

 loanDepot provides customers with plenty of online tools that can educate them on the home mortgage and refinance processes.
 They offer clear descriptions of their home loan offerings, as well as updated interest rate estimations based on each of these options.